loic911/CBIRestAPI/README.md

 README for retrieval
 ==========================

-Full doc: http://loic911.github.io/cbirest/ (work in progress)
+Full documentation is here: http://loic911.github.io/cbirest/ (work in progress)